 We kept Lucy and Jackie (puppies in the 2nd picture), Bella’s female and male offsprings which we have planned to breed (outcrossing) in the future too.

 We are no experts, that I can say, but we still wanted to share our experiences and knowledge to those who are planning to breed their dogs (especially those first timers).
-Through our company, Cupid Dogs (definitely named after my affectionate fur babies), we would like to give you some tips, tools and best practices that has worked for us so far in this breeding business.
+Through our company, Cupid Dogs, we would like to give you some tips, tools and best practices that has worked for us so far in this breeding business.

 It may or may not be helpful to some but we would share it either way as we know you will enjoy reading what we will share and we can learn together, strategies and techniques, as time passes, on how we can improve the way we breed our dogs!